 And how far is that in steps?

 We have tried to make the sections on our itinerary an enjoyable length, but the campsites are where they are.
 Remember we offer complete flexibility, so when planning your own itinerary you don't have to walk every day.
-Our longest distance in a day is just over 20kms (12.5 miles) and the daily average is 9.6 miles.
+The longest daily distance in our itinerary is just over 20kms (12.5 miles) and the daily average is 9.6 miles.
 If you think in steps and want a target to aim at, that's a 19200 steps daily average, assuming 2000 steps per mile.

 We plan to introduce other itineraires, including a plan for those who don't feel they can walk too far, but nevertheless want to enjoy a walking holiday.
 If this interests you, or if you have any suggestions for routes you would like us to explore, please let us know using our contact form.

 Two people €120 per night ...€60 per person/night

 Rest day (extra days at same campsite) deduct €40.